frankbraun/frankbraun.github.io/invariants/index.md

 Or, more generally, let's assume that *free people want privacy*.

-> We want privacy, because there is no freedom without it.
+> We want privacy because there is no freedom without it.

 ## The freedom tech stack

-In order to have the ability to communicate and transact privately we need to build out the *freedom tech stack*.
+In order to have the ability to communicate and transact privately, we need to build out the *freedom tech stack*.

 ![Freedom tech stack](/asciiart/freedom-tech-stack.svg)